tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 That is pretty cool.
 We no longer have to remember everything as number indexes.
 With this, we can now
 store information under keys that are strings.
-Really looking at the layout this provides, just
+Really looking at the layout this provides, it just
-feels like it allows us to make more intuitive sense of giving things properties.
+feels like we have an intuitive sense of how to give things properties.
 In TS/JS another
 interesting way to get the same data would be like this:

 ```ts